This classic Old Fashioned Rhubarb Custard Pie is so creamy and delicious.

 One of the best recipes for summertime uses rhubarb.
 This Strawberry Rhubarb Lemonade that I shared a few years ago if one you will love to have in the fridge all summer long.

-Gather these Rhubarb Custard Pie Ingredients
+Rhubarb Pie Ingredients

 - 9 inch double crust pie